JTSALAH/Automated-GBIF-Species-Distribution-Modeling/README.md

 ```

 # 6: Batch Run MaxEnt Models on all species
 Maximum Entropy Models (MaxEnt) are a great method to model and predict species distributions based on point data.
 I have streamlined this process, and incorperated methods to mathematically determine the best setting for each species using the ENMeval package.
 This package determines the best arguments for your species' dataset such as the beta multiplier and the feature combination.
-MaxEnt models can be specified by different combinations of five feature combinations: L is linear, Q is quadratic, H is hinge, P is product, and T is threshold.
+MaxEnt models can be specified by different combinations of five feature combinations:
+* L = linear
+* Q = quadratic
+* H = hinge
+* P = product
+* T = threshold
 ENMeval determines which feature combination is best suited and is setup as inputs for our MaxEnt model.
+For example, LHT can be a statistically better model choice than just a pure L feature model!
 ```r
 maxent_results = run_maxent(occ_df, env_rs)
 save(maxent_results, file = "maxent_results.rda")